Q.1. Underemployment is a situation when people

 (ii) Community and Culture It is easier to accommodate demands that are within the constitutional framework and are not at the cost of another community.

-(iii) Government Reaction to Demands of Different Groups If the rulers are willing to share power and accommodate reasonable demands of the minority community, social divisions becomes less threatening for the country.
+(iii) Government Reaction to Demands of Different Groups If the rulers are willing to share power and accommodate reasonable demands of the minority community, social divisions become less threatening for the country.

 Q.16.
 Describe any three public facilities needed for development.